 10- Watamu Marine National Park and Reserve

 Underwater pictures are always top-notch ones.
 How did they have that special camera for underwater shooting?
-And how amazing underwater world pictures look, with colourful fish and different types of turtles and many other sea creatures around!
+There is something mesmerising about an underwater world picture, with colourful fish and different types of turtles and many other sea creatures around.
 This park is one of Kenya’s first marine parks.
 It’s known with its spectacularly diverse aquatic ecosystem with over 100 types of coral, 600 fish species and many other marine creatures, making it a favourite underworld destination for snorkelers and divers.
 Exciting right?

 11- Lamu Island

 Filled with history, intriguing architecture, donkeys chilling around, narrow streets and vibrant culture, beautiful beaches, Lamu Island offers a tranquil atmosphere for its visitors.
 It was founded in the 14th century which makes it one of the oldest and best-preserved Swahili settlement in East Africa.
 Arab, Chinese and Indian effects mix in together.
 In 1960, hippies hailed Lamu as Africa’s Kathmandu!
 Its remoteness calls for curious souls.
 “Pole pole” meaning “Slow down” in Swahili can be felt everywhere on the island.
 What is it with islands and this chillness?
 We will never know until we live on one.
 Kenya’s Lamu is one of the most storied corners of the earth, and one of the most clicked.
 Forgetting your camera behind would be a lifetime mistake!